SeniduNadith/Lets-Fly-LK-Aware/README.md

-# DynamicBiz Security Awareness Application
+# Lets Fly LK Aware Application

 A comprehensive, role-based security awareness and training platform designed for DynamicBiz IT Solutions.
 This application provides interactive training modules, quizzes, mini-games, and policy management tailored to different organizational roles.